dimafeng/dimafeng.github.io/_posts/2015-10-17-docker-distribution.markdown

 ---
-layout: hipster
+layout: devops
 title:  "Thoughts on Docker, docker-compose and life without registry"
 categories: docker, mongo db
 ---
 Not long ago, I wrote two articles about docker usage ([one](/2015/05/22/docker1/), [two](/2015/05/31/docker-mongo-backup/)), now it's time for third one.
 I've been using docker for several months and I've got new thoughts on this technology.
 It's fair to say that docker didn't have rich tooling, now it's getting better but it's still not ideal.
 I had problems with container deployment, container data backups and etc. In this blog post, I'll show you how I use docker for my pet-project.

 ## Docker registry replacement

 The standard way of container distribution is usage of docker registry.
 This technique looks like a version control system e.g. svn.
 It means that you can push the current state of the image to a server and then a target machine may just pull it from there.
 Sounds good, but not in case of personal use - I don't want to have my own docker registry as well as support of this infrastructure.
 To solve this problem, we can use image export functionality.
 You can do it in this way:

 {% highlight bash %}